sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `state`
 > The `state` response parameter MUST equal the `state` request parameter sent in the Authentication Request.

-This in line with OpenID Connect Core ([[OpenID.Core]], section 3.1.2.7), which equals to OAuth2 ([[OAuth2]], section 4.1.2 and 10.12).
+This in line with OpenID Connect Core ([[OpenID.Core]], section 3.1.2.7), which equals to OAuth 2.0 ([[RFC6749]], section 4.1.2 and 10.12).
 Verifying the `state` returned in the Authorization Response is part of CSRF mitigation measures and will help prevent attacks with late or stale repsonses, among others.

 ## Token Endpoint